datagrok-ai/public/help/explore/link-tables.md

 * filter to selection
 * selection to filter
 * selection to selection

+The value on the left (for the first table) is the synchronization source (to be changed by the user).
+The values on the right (for the second table) determines what gets synchronized as a response to user actions.

 For example, "current row to filter" means that changing of the current row in the first table triggers filtering of the second table.
 Rows in the second table with the key column values differing from